-Imagine a Washington University where students can schedule advising appointments, plan out their course requirements years in advance, and track their academic progress all in one system.
+Imagine a Washington University where students can easily look up their advisors, plan out their course requirements years in advance, and track their academic progress all in one system.
 Regardless of their school, changes in program of study, or participation in programs across schools, that system remains the same.
 It’s also accessible via smartphone.

 Imagine, in this system, advisors can quickly view their students’ academic information, like which courses they’re enrolled in and how they’re progressing toward their educational goals.
 Advisors also can see whether a student may need extra support by reviewing notes left by other people in a student’s support network.